bradwestness/bradwestness.github.io/_posts/2023/2023-07-17-of-daylight-and-savings.md

 ## So what's the right solution?

-Well, there's no one "right" solution, but the main thing to remember is that you can't correct for DST changes by keeping the UTC time the same and fiddling with offsets.
+Well, there's no one "right" solution, but the main thing to remember - the thing that a lot of people seem to trip over - is that *you can't correct for DST changes by keeping the UTC time the same and fiddling with offsets.*

 If you want an event at 6 AM during daylight time to still be at 6 AM after daylight time ends, you have to actually *plan the UTC time an hour later* to account for the DST change.